-- 1. Prior to the first use of this licence the Licensee shall authorise an Appointed Person whose details will be provided in writing to Natural England to oversee use of this licence. - 2.
+- 1. Prior to the first use of this licence the Licensee shall authorise an Appointed Person whose details will be provided in writing to Natural England to oversee use of this licence within 14 days of this Licence coming into force. - 2.
 The following persons (see Definitions) are authorised to use this licence whilst engaged in official business of the Licensee: - a.
 Additional Authorised Persons: employees and contractors of the Licensee who are authorised to use this licence by being named on the list at Annex B (see 3. below); or - b.
-Assistants acting under the direct supervision of an Additional Authorised Person. - 3.
-The list at Annex B may be amended by the Licensee from time to time and a person becomes an Additional Authorised Person once named on Annex B. - 4.
-The Annex B list of Additional Authorised Persons shall be held and maintained by the Licensee and shall be made available to Natural England at reasonable notice during working hours.
+Assistants acting under the direct on-site supervision of an Additional Authorised Person. - 3.
+The list at Annex B may be amended by the Licensee from time to time and a person becomes an Additional Authorised Person once named on Annex B.

+4. The Annex B list of Additional Authorised Persons from time to time shall be held and maintained by the Licensee and shall be made available to Natural England at reasonable notice during working hours.